-- NA Students: Clinical sites have been obtained to provide students with unique clinical experiences specific to the population/role and are designated as a "Required" or "Enrichment" Clinical Site. - Primary Clinical Sites: A primary site is a clinical site that meets one or both of the following criteria: An institution (1) where students receive 50% or more of their total clinical experience and/or (2) that is necessary to enable a program to meet accreditation standards.
-Primary clinical sites are: - Christus St. Frances Cabrini Hospital (Alexandria, LA) - Rapides Regional Medical Center (Alexandria, LA) - Willis-Knighton Medical Center (Shreveport, LA) - Enrichment Clinical Sites: An enrichment site is a nonprimary clinical site that meets one or more of the following criteria: an institution (1) where students receive less than 50% of their total clinical experiences; (2) that is not necessary to enable a program to meet accreditation standards; (3) that is unlikely to have a significant impact on a program's ability to continue complying with accreditation standards and policy/procedural requirements; and/or (4) that is utilized solely as an enriching experience.
+- NA Students: - Clinical sites have been obtained to provide students with unique clinical experiences specific to the population/role and are designated as a "Required" or "Enrichment" clinical site.

+- Primary Clinical Site: A primary site is a clinical site that meets one or both of the following criteria: An institution (1) where students receive 50% or more of their total clinical experience and/or (2) that is necessary to enable a program to meet accreditation standards.
+Primary clinical sites are: - Christus St. Frances Cabrini Hospital (Alexandria, LA) - Rapides Regional Medical Center (Alexandria, LA) - Willis-Knighton Health System (Shreveport, LA) - Enrichment Clinical Site: An enrichment site is a nonprimary clinical site that meets one or more of the following criteria: an institution (1) where students receive less than 50% of their total clinical experiences; (2) that is not necessary to enable a program to meet accreditation standards; (3) that is unlikely to have a significant impact on a program's ability to continue complying with accreditation standards and policy/procedural requirements; and/or (4) that is utilized solely as an enriching experience.
 To provide optimal learning experiences, students typically rotate to the facility for a two- or fourmonth period.
-Enrichment clinical sites are: - Avoyelles Hospital (Marksville, LA) - Central Louisiana Surgical Hospital (Alexandria, LA) - Christus Cabrini Surgery Center (Alexandria, LA) - Christus Highland Medical Center (Shreveport, LA) - Lafayette Surgical Specialty Hospital (Lafayette, LA) - Monroe Surgical Hospital (Monroe, LA) - Natchitoches Regional Medical Center (Natchitoches, LA) - Northern Louisiana Medical Center (Ruston, LA) - Ochsner Lafayette General Medical Center (Lafayette, LA) - Ochsner LSU Health Monroe (Monroe, LA) - Our Lady of Lourdes Regional Medical Center (Lafayette, LA) - St. Francis Medical Center (Monroe, LA) - St. Francis P & S Surgery & Heart Center (Monroe, LA) - Willis-Knighton Bossier Health Center (Bossier City, LA) - Willis-Knighton Bossier Medical Pavilion Surgery Center (Bossier City, LA) - Willis-Knighton Eye Institute (Shreveport, LA) - Willis-Knighton Pierremont/Portico Ambulatory Surgical Center (Shreveport, LA) - Willis-Knighton South and the Center for Women's Health (Shreveport, LA) - There are over 210 clinical sites and agencies associated with NSU's College of Nursing that can serve as clinical experience activity sites for Project Practicum courses (NURG 7010, 7011, and 7012).
+Enrichment clinical sites are: - Avoyelles Hospital (Marksville, LA) - Central Louisiana Surgical Hospital (Alexandria, LA) - Christus Cabrini Surgery Center (Alexandria, LA) - Christus Good Shepherd Health System (Longview, TX) - Christus Highland Medical Center (Shreveport, LA) - Lafayette Surgical Specialty Hospital (Lafayette, LA) - Monroe Surgical Hospital (Monroe, LA) - Natchitoches Regional Medical Center (Natchitoches, LA) - Northern Louisiana Medical Center (Ruston, LA) - Ochsner Lafayette General Medical Center (Lafayette, LA) - Ochsner LSU Health Monroe (Monroe, LA) - Our Lady of the Lake Regional Medical Center (Baton Rouge, LA) - Our Lady of Lourdes Regional Medical Center (Lafayette, LA) - Specialists Hospital Shreveport (Shreveport, LA) - St. Francis Medical Center (Monroe, LA) - St. Francis P & S Surgery & Heart Center (Monroe, LA) - Willis-Knighton Bossier Health Center (Bossier City, LA) - Willis-Knighton Bossier Medical Pavilion Surgery Center (Bossier City, LA) - Willis-Knighton Eye Institute (Shreveport, LA) - Willis-Knighton Pierremont/Portico Ambulatory Surgical Center (Shreveport, LA) - Willis-Knighton South and the Center for Women's Health (Shreveport, LA) - There are over 210 clinical sites and agencies associated with NSU's College of Nursing that can serve as clinical experience activity sites for Project Practicum courses (NURG 7010, 7011, and 7012). - OSL Students: - There are over 210 clinical sites and agencies associated with NSU's College of Nursing that can serve as clinical experience activity sites for Project Practicum courses (NURG 7010, 7011, and 7012).